 Errors your users may see

-The Coinflow iframe surfaces this message to the user during the Tempo signature flow:
+The Coinflow iframe surfaces this message to the user during the Tempo

 Operational notes

-- Production key storage (WebAuthn).
-Point
+Production key storage (WebAuthn).
+Point KeyManager.http(url) at a

 new request / response fields.
-The
+The permitCredits field carries the

-permitCreditsfield carries the opaque signature bytes for whichever signer the user used.
+opaque signature bytes for whichever signer the user used.